LPerzcal/project.portfolio/README.md

 Collaborate with data engineers to collect relevant customer data from databases using SQL.
 Clean, transform, and preprocess the data to ensure accuracy and consistency.

+**<font style="color : darkblack">Cohort Analysis:</font>**

 **2. Cohort Analysis:** Utilize Databricks to perform cohort analysis, grouping customers based on common characteristics or time periods.
 Calculate retention rates for each cohort to identify trends over time.

 **3. Visualization and Dashboard Creation:** Create interactive visualizations and dashboards in Tableau to present retention metrics, cohort performance, and potential churn factors.
 The visualizations will make complex data insights more accessible to stakeholders.

-### **4. Insight Generation:**
-Analyze the visualized data to extract meaningful insights about customer retention trends, including identifying periods of high churn and potential influencing factors.
+**4. Insight Generation:** Analyze the visualized data to extract meaningful insights about customer retention trends, including identifying periods of high churn and potential influencing factors.

-### **5. Collaboration:**
-Collaborate with product managers and other stakeholders to align the analysis with business goals.
+**5. Collaboration:** Collaborate with product managers and other stakeholders to align the analysis with business goals.
 Discuss findings, implications, and potential strategies for improving customer retention.

-### **6. Recommendations:**
-Based on insights derived from the analysis, develop actionable recommendations to enhance customer retention.
+**6. Recommendations:** Based on insights derived from the analysis, develop actionable recommendations to enhance customer retention.
 These recommendations will guide the formulation of strategies to reduce churn rates.

-### **7. Implementation and Monitoring:**
-Work with cross-functional teams to implement retention-improvement strategies.
+**7. Implementation and Monitoring:** Work with cross-functional teams to implement retention-improvement strategies.
 Set up monitoring mechanisms to track the impact of these strategies on customer retention.